Is it Better to do a Bridge or a Dental Implant?

 - Implants cost the same or less than bridges

-- two or more teeth need to be prepared or drilled to support a bridged span of teeth.
+- two or more teeth need to be prepared or drilled to support a glued span of teeth including a fake tooth in the middle.

 - loss of bone occurs because a tooth has been removed and a root has been lost and not put back into the gum to stimulate the bone

 - bridged teeth are connected and more difficult to clean because teeth are connected.
 Flossing cannot be done.

-- greater chance for cavities and periodontal disease
+- greater chance for cavities and periodontal disease.
+Implants are hardly susceptible to gum disease.

 - prevents teeth from moving